SuduIDE/sudu-editor/README.md

     setx Path "%Path%;%EMSDK%\upstream\bin;%MSBuildPath%"
     ```

-5. Finally check that compilers work, and review Environment Variables
+5. Finally check that compilers work, and review Environment Variables.
    You need a new console instance to apply env changes
     ```
    MSBuild --help